Createdd/Writing/2020/articles/QuestionsAiPart2.md

 10. What is progression planning?
 11. What is regression planning?
 12. Why is regression planning often better than progression planning?
-13. What is inverse action application?
+13. What is the inverse action application?
 14. Good heuristics are key for a state-space search.
 What are two approaches to find a good search heuristic?
 15. What is the Sussman Anomaly?
 16. What is Partial Order Planning?
 Name an example.
 17. What is the difference between state-space planning and plan-space planning?
 18. What domain independent heuristics can be used in each case?
 19. What are causal links and ordering constraints?
-20. How can a conflict between those recognized and resolved?
+20. How can conflict between those recognized and resolved?